cloudyluna/cdda-custom-experimental/README.md

 - Remotely: `nix install github:cloudyluna/cdda-experimental-git-flake`
 - Locally:  `nix profile install .` from within the directory.

+# Extra mods

+I also bundle some mods that I like as another package.

+Just append `#cdda-experimental-git-extras` to the package name.

+For example:

+To install remotely: `nix profile install github:cloudyluna/cdda-experimental-git-flake#cdda-experimental-git-extras`.

 # game version

 - 2024-06-26-1623